Ferriby railway station: Facilities

 It is unstaffed, but has ticketing facilities, so passengers do not need to buy tickets in advance of travel or on the train.
 The main buildings are now privately owned, but there are shelters on both platforms and a footbridge linking them.
 Train running details are provided by information screens, timetable posters and telephone.
 Step-free access is available to both platforms.

 Services

 The station has a basic hourly service in each direction on weekdays (with extras at peak times), provided by the Hull to Doncaster stopping trains.
 Some Hull-bound trains continue toward Bridlington, whilst a small number of York trains call during the weekday peaks.

-There is a very limited service (two eastbound and three westbound trains) on Sundays.
+There is an hourly service each way on Sundays from mid-morning.